openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 └── descriptor
     └── descriptor.json
 ```
-To create the plugin packages you can run the build scripts as follows:
+To create the plugin packages you can run the build script as follows:
 ```
 ~/openmpf-projects/openmpf-build-tools/build-openmpf-components/build_components.py -c MyComponent
 ```